react-navigation/react-navigation.github.io/versioned_docs/version-8.x/themes.md

 </div>

 The Material themes use platform colors to provide dynamic colors that adapt to the user's wallpaper and theme preferences, and are available on Android 14 (API level 34) and above.
+On unsupported platforms or versions, they fallback to a non-dynamic theme based on Material Design colors.

-You can use the [`Platform`](https://reactnative.dev/docs/platform) API to fallback to a different theme on unsupported platforms or versions:
+If you'd like to use a different fallback theme, you can use the [`Platform`](https://reactnative.dev/docs/platform) API:

 ```js
 const MyTheme =